-- (f) Maintenance of records.
-A disbarred, suspended or resigned lawyer shall keep and maintain records of the actions taken to comply with this rule so that upon any subsequent proceeding being instituted by or against the disbarred, suspended or resigned lawyer, proof of compliance with this rule and with the disbarment, suspension or resignation order will be available. - (g) Condition of reinstatement.
-Proof of compliance with this rule shall be a condition precedent to any petition for reinstatement made by a disbarred, suspended or resigned lawyer.
+- resigned lawyer shall be attached to the affidavit. - (f) Maintenance of records.
+A disbarred, suspended or resigned lawyer shall keep and maintain records of the actions taken to comply with this rule so that upon any subsequent proceeding being instituted by or against the disbarred, suspended or resigned lawyer, proof of compliance with this rule and with the disbarment, suspension or resignation order will be available. - (q) Condition of reinstatement.
+Proof of compliance with this Rule shall be a condition precedent to any petition for reinstatement made by a disbarred, suspended or resigned lawyer.

 RULE 27.
-TRUSTEE PROCEEDING
+TRUSTEE PROCEEEDING

-(a) Appointment of trustee.
+Appointment of trustee.
 Upon a showing that a lawyer is unable to properly discharge responsibilities to clients due to disability, disappearance or death, or that a suspended, disbarred or resigned lawyer has not complied with Rule 26, and that no arrangement has been made for another lawyer to discharge such responsibilities, this Court may appoint a lawyer to serve as the trustee to inventory the files of the disabled, disappeared, deceased, suspended, disbarred or resigned lawyer and to take whatever other action seems indicated to protect the interests of the clients and other affected parties.